 Corporate Energy Management

-Implementing a corporate energy management (CEM) puts you in the lead to reduce energy costs and increase efficiency.
-Introducing an energy management system can also be one element in making your company more sustainable.
+Implementing a corporate energy management (CEM) puts you in the lead to reduce energy costs and increase energy efficiency.
+Thus companies can save a considerable amount of operating costs and make the company more sustainable.

 In Europe many companies have already successfully set up an energy management system (EnMS) according to ISO 50001 and have achieved certification.
 The ISO Survey for 2014 reports more than 6700 companies with a certified ISO 50001 energy management system (out of which 3400 alone from Germany).
 Thailand, Taiwan and South Korea are also front-runners in regard to energy management systems.
 Even though the U.S. Department of Energy encourages energy-intensive industries and fosters CEM programs, the number in the United States is below one hundred.